Maradona caught clowing around

 The devious Allardyce has a back-ground of underhand tactics, after achieving success at Bolton by brainwashing ageing superstars into believing they were still talented.

-But his mind-powers failed to convince his over-price imports that they had any ability while in charge at Newcastle, so it appears the fat-headed waffler has turned to infecting opponents with contagious bacteria.
+But his mind-powers failed to convince his over-price imports that they had any ability while in charge at Newcastle, so it appears he has resorted to infecting opponents with contagious bacteria.

 - The Dirty Tackle Press is a satirical football parody and contains no true facts whatsoever -